 During the meeting, the current status of the business is reported including performance relative to preset goals in daily Throughput (\$T) for each product line.
-Current, actual lead times in manufacturing from Order Entry through completion are reported for each product line.
+Current, actual lead times in manufacturing from Template through Install and from Cut through Install are reported for each product line.
 The amount of work yet to enter manufacturing, expressed in elements of time and Throughput dollars, is reported indicating the demand in the coming weeks for each product line.
 At the conclusion of these brief reports, everyone present knows the current business status, updated each day of the month, relative to the performance goals and the coming demand within each product line.